dantrel1990/configure-ad/README.md

  </p>
  <p>
-Above is an example of how to check the connectivity between client-1 and the domain controller by launching the command prompt from the start menu and pinging -t 10.2.0.4. if it's showing (request timed out) domain controller's firewall is blocking ICMP traffic.
+Above is an example of how to check the connectivity between client-1 and the domain controller by launching the command prompt from the start menu and -t10.2.0.4(perpetual ping). if it's showing (request timed out) domain controller's firewall is blocking ICMP traffic.
 </p>
 <br />